 Experience traditional Japanese music by learning to play the “koto” in Tokyo!

-It would be our pleasure to present a complimentary Koto Experience for our guests who have booked a ten or more days tour.
+It would be our pleasure to present a complimentary Koto Experience for our guests who have booked a ten-day or more tour.
 Sure to be an unforgettable, precious experience!
-Please let us know if you are interested in.

-Soukyoku which is a tune mainly played by Koto and mostly vocal music and some are instrumental music, is believed to be born as an accompaniment of singing, since Koto was used for temple art during the Middle Ages (after Heian period).
+Soukyoku, which is a tune mainly played by Koto sometimes with vocals and other instruments, is believed to have been born as an accompaniment of singing, since Koto was used for temple art during the Middle Ages (post Heian period).

-During the Edo period (1603-1868), a blind musician Yatsuhashi Kengyo composed a modern Soukyoku which was the seed of present Koto music.
+During the Edo period (1603-1868), a blind musician named Yatsuhashi Kengyo composed a modern Soukyoku which was the seed of present-day Koto music.
 Soukyoku is also an origin of Shamisen song “Jiuta” which then was succeed to the followers by another blind musician.

-※Location : Traditional tea house in the beautiful Japanese garden (for a small group), Temple (for a small group), or Noh Gakudo theatre (for a big group).
+※Location : Traditional teahouse in a beautiful Japanese garden (for a small group), Buddhist temple (for a medium group), or Noh Gakudo Theatre (for a big group).

-※Meeting Point: You’ll be met by English speaking guide at Your hotel or Requested Place and transferred by private car/wagon
+※Meeting Place: You’ll be met by an English speaking guide at your hotel or requested location and transferred by private car.